 (See SGM Grant Program Proposition 68 Implementation Proposal Solicitation Package (PSP), page 11, for examples of eligible projects.)

 The Round 1 grant solicitation will provide $26 million for critically overdrafted (COD) basins only.
-The future Round 2 grant solicitation will provide a minimum of $77 million for medium- and high-priority (including COD) basins.
+The future Round 2 grant solicitation will provide approximately $77 million for medium- and high-priority (including COD) basins.
 Please see the schedule provided below for the latest program dates.

 DWR has developed a single PSP to cover both rounds of funding.
 The Guidelines for this program were previously published in September 2019 and provided on the right-hand side of this webpage.

 On July 31, 2020, DWR announced a 45-day public comment period for the Draft SGM Grant Program Proposition 68 Implementation Proposal Solicitation Package (Implementation PSP).
 The public comment period closed on September 18, 2020.
 DWR has reviewed all public comments and considerations have been made to the final PSP.